Multiple Dental Implants Baltimore, MD

 Implant-supported Dentures: If You Are Missing an Entire Arch of Teeth

-Millions of people in the United States are missing all their teeth.
-The one solution that will replace the teeth and deliver a good quality of life is dental implant-supported dentures.
 Our dentists can secure dentures to as little as four surgically placed dental implant posts.
 You must be missing all of your teeth for this treatment.

 multiple teeth dental implants in Baltimore, MD

-The implant posts protect against bone deterioration and helps to maintain natural facial contours.
+The implant posts protect against bone deterioration and helps maintain natural facial contours.
 This means that you won’t have to worry about facial sagging that comes with missing teeth.

 Which Option Is Best For You?